HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 Across the wider web, the Performance chapter found 45% of mobile sites had a good LCP experience.
 Only Shopify of the top 6 most popular ecommerce platforms achieved better than the average of all sites requested on mobile.

 Out of the three CWV metrics, the hosting setup primarily only affects the LCP score.
-So at this point, it is worth comparing platforms that are commonly self-hosted against SaaS platforms where infrastructure is managed and optimized by the vendor.
+So, at this point, it is worth comparing platforms that are commonly self-hosted against SaaS platforms where infrastructure is managed and optimized by the vendor.
 We can see that Shopify as a SaaS leads the other platforms.
 However, the other two SaaS platforms listed, Wix eCommerce and Squarespace Commerce, perform worse on mobile compared to popular self-hosted platforms Magento & PrestaShop.

 #### First Input Delay (FID)

-The second metric, <a hreflang="en" href="https://web.dev/fid/">First Input Delay</a>, measures how much work the browser has to do once a website visitor interacts with the site, e.g. clicks on a link or button.
+The second metric, <a hreflang="en" href="https://web.dev/fid/">First Input Delay</a>, measures how much work the browser has to do once a website visitor interacts with the site, e.g., clicks on a link or button.
 It can be seen as a proxy for how responsive the site feels or whether it feels laggy and slow to react to user input.

 {{ figure_markup(
   image="ecommerce-real-user-first-input-delay-experiences.png",
-  caption="Real-user First Input Delay experiences", description="A bar chart showing the number of sites with a good FID experiences for the top 5 most popular ecommerce platforms.
+  caption="Real-user First Input Delay experiences", description="A bar chart showing the number of sites with good FID experiences for the top 5 most popular ecommerce platforms.
 For mobile WooCommerce has 97.44%, Shopify has 98.21%, PrestaShop has 97.19%, Magento has 96.61%, Wix eCommerce has 92.05%, and Squarespace Commerce has 98.23%.
 Desktop percentages look very similar.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT70VMNXb1X6Mnh69JGhQILb5ImqBkg6MtMpPiZnrNfYXQ7nngGWHO_kj87tAG5FkIyOvpNNYJmkLVY/pubchart?oid=411508866&format=interactive", sheets_gid="1963925384", sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql",